python-cmd2/cmd2/docs/features/hooks.rst

 whether the application terminates or not.

 This approach to command finalization hooks can be powerful, but it can also cause problems.
-If your hook blindly returns ``False``, a prior hook's requst to exit the application will not be honored.
+If your hook blindly returns ``False``, a prior hook's request to exit the application will not be honored.
 It's best to return the value you were passed unless you have a compelling reason to do otherwise.